CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/install/azure-cyclecloud-cluster.md

 Documentation for Azure
 <a href="https://docs.microsoft.com/en-us/azure/cyclecloud/?view=cyclecloud-8">CycleCloud Documentation</a>

-## Configure the Cycle Cloud Cluster using the Azure Portal
+## Configure the Cycle Cloud Application Host using the Azure Portal

 Log into the [Azure Portal](https://ms.portal.azure.com/)